Jonah Heim Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.24).
+- The Cardinals have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.

-- Cardinals pitchers combine to give up the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to surrender 63 home runs (one per game), the ninth-fewest in the league.

-- Liberatore (1-1) makes the start for the Cardinals, his third of the season.
+- Flaherty (3-4) gets the starting nod for the Cardinals in his 13th start of the season.
+He's put together a 4.55 ERA in 63 1/3 innings pitched, with 64 strikeouts.

-- The left-hander last appeared on Friday, May 26 against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Friday against the Pittsburgh Pirates, the right-hander tossed 5 1/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.